epstabler/star/python/README.md

 match and instantiate operations are added (among other things -- see comments in file).
 Conversion to and from NLTK Trees can be done via their string representations, so NLTK graphical display is available with this conversion.

+Note that the very common representation of trees as data structures with a node label and a list of (0 or more) children is already an unranked tree data structure, where there is no assumption that each symbol has a unique rank.
+This contrasts with successor-based representations of trees, as for example in binary trees where each internal node has a left function and a right function.

 ## Deterministic, unranked, extended multi bottom-up tree transduction: duxmbutt.py